 Not only do people who are legally represented by a skilled divorce attorney have a better chance of negotiating favorable terms of the divorce – including the division of assets, allocation of debts, alimony, child support, or the custody of children – but they also get to make the holidays less hectic for them.

-Let our Salt Lake City divorce attorney Emy A. Cordano take care of your divorce court proceedings and provide you with comprehensive legal representation to help you achieve the best results in mediation, in settlement, or in the courtroom.
+Let our Salt Lake City divorce attorney Emy A. Cordano take care of your divorce court proceedings and provide you with comprehensive legal representation to help you achieve the best results in mediation, in the settlement, or in the courtroom.

 One of the most challenging things if you share children together is to decide who gets to spend the holidays with them after the divorce.
-While about a third of all divorced parents are capable of reaching agreement on child custody on their own, most people require the help of child custody attorneys to negotiate a parenting visitation schedule for the holidays.
+While about a third of all divorced parents are capable of reaching an agreement on child custody on their own, most people require the help of child custody attorneys to negotiate a parenting visitation schedule for the holidays.

 Let our experienced divorce attorney help you cope with your divorce or child custody during Christmas and New Year – you deserve to enjoy the holidays no matter what.